lykmapipo/kue-scheduler/README.md

 ```

 ### `every(interval, job, [done])`
 Runs a given `job instance` every after a given `interval`.
-If `unique key` is provided only single instance job will exists otherwise on every run new job istance will be used.
+If `unique key` is provided only single instance job will exists otherwise on every run new job instance will be used.

 `interval` can either be a [human-interval](https://github.com/rschmukler/human-interval) `String` format or a [cron](https://github.com/ncb000gt/node-cron) `String` format.